dagda1/cuttingedge/packages/use-shortcuts/README.md

 Effortlessly create keyboard shortcuts with this react hook.

-A thin wrapper around [mousetrap](https://github.com/ccampbell/mousetrap).
+`use-shortcuts` is really a thin wrapper around [mousetrap](https://github.com/ccampbell/mousetrap).

-Written in typescript so you can take advantage of better typesafety
+`use-shortcuts` is written in typescript so you can take advantage of better typesafety

 ## install